BS

 do {

-let status = try await manager.requestAuthorization()
+let state = try await manager.requestAuthorization()

-return status == .authorized
+return state == .authorized

 } catch {